 However perhaps the most telling of all passages is 2 Peter 2:9, where the apostle very clearly says that the unrighteous are being held until the day of judgment.

 then the Lord knows how to rescue the godly from temptation, and to keep the unrighteous under punishment for the day of judgment, (2 Peter 2:9 NASB)

 In other words, Sheol denotes the abode of the dead prior to the judgment - a temporary holding place as it were.
-However, since Christ Sheol/Hades only holds the spirits of the unrighteous who there await the White Throne Judgment.
+However, after Christ left earth Sheol/Hades only holds the spirits of the unrighteous who there await the White Throne Judgment.
 When a disciple of Christ dies their spirit departs their body and go to be with Christ where they await the resurrection of their bodies.
 See The Intermediate State

-Which bring us to the mental and physical condition of the people in Sheol
+Which bring us to the mental and physical condition of the people in Sheol.

 Is Anyone Tormented in Sheol?